ryu878/pybingx/README.md

     side: The position side ("LONG" or "SHORT").
     recv_window: The receive window for the request (optional).

+### `get_force_orders(symbol: str, start_time: int = None, end_time: int = None, recv_window: int = None)`
+Query the user's forced liquidation orders.

+    symbol: The trading pair symbol (e.g., "ATOM-USDT").
+    start_time: The start time for the query in milliseconds (optional).
+    end_time: The end time for the query in milliseconds (optional).
+    recv_window: The receive window for the request (optional).

+### `get_order_history(symbol: str, start_time: int = None, end_time: int = None, limit: int = 500, recv_window: int = None)`
+Query the user's historical orders (order status is completed or canceled).

+Key steps for using the API:
+- The maximum query time range shall not exceed 7 days.
+- Query data within the last 7 days by default.
+- Return order list sorted by updateTime from smallest to largest.

+    symbol: The trading pair symbol (e.g., "PYTH-USDT").
+    start_time: The start time for the query in milliseconds (optional).
+    end_time: The end time for the query in milliseconds (optional).
+    limit: The maximum number of orders to retrieve (default is 500).
+    recv_window: The receive window for the request (optional).

 ## Contributing

 Feel free to submit issues or pull requests if you'd like to improve this package.